 Section 5.
 Representation.

-- The Nominating Committee shall strive at all times to for gender equity as well as proportional representation in regards to race, ethnicity and sexual orientation.
+- The Local shall strive at all times for gender equity as well as proportional representation in regards to race, ethnicity and sexual orientation

-- At-Large Members shall consist of no less than one (1) person of a different gender than at least one (1) other At-Large Member.
+- At-large members shall consist of no less than one (1) person of a different gender than at least one other at-member.